scottmillers/Terraform/aws/catalyst8000v/README.md

 - Cisco Catalyst 8000V SD-WAN software license **(Done!)**:smiley:
   - For both the prototype and production the HHSC networking team will use the Bring Your Own License (BYOL) option to deploy the Cisco Catalyst 8000V software on AWS.
 See [our documentation](CiscoCatalystLicensing.md) on which Cisco license option we will use once we get access to the AWS MarketPlace AMI.
 - AWS Marketplace Access **(AWS Policy change required)**:disappointed:
   - We need to use the [Cisco Catalyst 8000V image for SD-WAN and Routing image](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) from the AWS Marketplace.
+[Texas procurement rules](https://comptroller.texas.gov/purchasing/publications/procurement-contract.php) forbids AWS Marketplace access since purchasing from it is considered a single source procurement which is forbidden under law.
-  - We tried multiple workarounds to get or build AMI image without AWS Marketplace access.
+  - 2023-11-01: We tried multiple workarounds to get or build AMI image without AWS Marketplace access.
 None of them worked.
 See [our documentation](./MarketplaceAccess.md) for details.
   - We requested an exception to DIR for AWS Marketplace access
-  - DIR approved the exception to allow AWS Marketplace Access on 2023-11-06.
+  - 2023-11-06: DIR approved the exception to allow AWS Marketplace Access.
+We need PCM/Rackspace to modify their AWS policies to allow our AWS sandbox account to use the AWS Marketplace.
-  - We need PCM/Rackspace to modify their AWS policies to allow our AWS sandbox account to use the AWS Marketplace.
+  - 2023-11-14: Rackspace said that they will not allow the policy change for AWS Marketplace access.
+They want to create the EC2 instances from the AWS Marketplace AMI.
+They also said we need to create a PCR to get the environments built.

 ## High-Level Design